gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 to me and less to Ishad when I woke him to instruct him in it.

 Boots.
 The first person to speak of such to him, he was to take theirs and wear them into the underearth.
-I had not any idea why---that knowing would have cost me far more than the simple instruction, and every old magician must by needs not be greedy, or they will neither be old.
+I had not any idea why—that knowing would have cost me far more than the simple instruction, and every old magician must by needs not be greedy, or they will neither be old.